• Skip to primary navigation

 Training twice a day can be grueling, but there are ways to ensure you are maximizing your growth.

 There could be any number of reasons you train twice a day.
-For many sports, training twice a day is nothing unusual, for a lighter session may be matched with a more intense one.
-Often times, for endurance sports, there’s a cardio session and a resistance training session thrown in the mix as well.
-But some people may find they are more productive if they work out twice a day and it has become a staple in their routine.
+For many sports, training twice a day is nothing unusual, for a lighter session may be matched with a more intense one, or vice versa.
+Often times, for endurance sports such as track and field or even fighting sports, there is a cardio session and a resistance training session thrown in the mix as well.
+But some people may find they are more productive if they work out twice a day and it has become a staple in their daily routine.
 Whatever your reason may be, training twice a day can take it’s toll and its important to know the proper steps to take in order to maximize growth as effectively as possible.

 For those who love the gym and find two a days enjoyable, that’s great and keep going.
 But for those bodybuilders who are in competition prep, the reason you would train twice a day is for added frequency.
 The more time you train effectively, the more you get out of your training and into your performance.
 With all this being said, it relies on you taking the best care of yourself when it comes to nutrition and recovery, so don’t be impulsive about this.
 It requires a well-thought out plan of attack to succeed.